dpshade/argo/README.md

 ## Usage

-1. **Filter Selection**: Click the filter icon to choose your search mode (All, Arweave, ArNS, Docs, Glossary)
+1. **Filter Selection**: Click the filter icon to select one or more filters (ArNS, Docs, Glossary) or choose "All"
 2. **Direct Navigation**: Type an ArNS name like `ardrive` and press Enter
 3. **Quicklinks**: Type shortcuts like `gh search term` or `yt video topic`
 4. **Transaction Lookup**: Type `tx`, `!tx`, or `!raw` then paste a transaction ID
+5. **Undername Access**:
+   - **Mobile**: Scroll through undernames shown inline beneath ArNS domains
+   - **Desktop**: Use arrow keys (← →) to navigate between main suggestions and undername panel
-5. **Search**: Type anything else to search using your fallback search engine
+6. **Search**: Type anything else to search using your fallback search engine
-6. **Keyboard Navigation**: Use arrow keys to navigate suggestions, Enter to select
+7. **Keyboard Navigation**: Use arrow keys to navigate suggestions, Enter to select

 ## Why Argo?